-Elgato EyeTV Netstream 4Sat review
+Elgato EyeTV Netstream 4Sat full review

 The promise of watching up to four different HDTV channels at any one time on your choice of Mac, Windows PC, phone or tablet is certainly tempting.
 Especially with the ability to record, edit and archive recordings to your media library.
 That’s exactly what Elgato’s latest product, the EyeTV Netstream 4Sat, can provide.